The geometric bookkeeping guide to Feynman integral reduction and $\varepsilon$-factorised differential equations

 \section{Examples}

-We have tested the method on several known examples.
-In the ``End Matter''-section we give a pedagogical example of a Feynman integral with non-trivial filtrations.
+We have tested the method on several known examples, see also in the longer companion paper \cite{Bree:2025tug}.
+In the ``End Matter''-section, we give a pedagogical example of a Feynman integral with non-trivial filtrations.
 We construct the $\eps$-factorised form without using any information on the specific geometry (an elliptic curve in this case).

 With the method outlined in this paper, we were able to compute previously unknown Feynman integrals through $\eps$-factorised differential equations, including the parts beyond the maximal cut.
 One example is a non-planar double box integral with internal masses as indicated in fig.~\ref{fig:moeller}.